Institutional and societal calendars of the Roman Rite: Franciscans

+From the Franciscan Supplement to the Roman Missal.

-Note: Saints in the Franciscan Order are classified into First Order (members of male congregations such as the Order of Friars Minor, as well as the Conventual and Capuchin Franciscans), Second Order (cloistered female congregations, such as the Poor Clares), and Third Order (lay associates and other religious congregations that follow the Franciscan charism).
+Note: Saints in the Franciscan Order are classified into First Order (members of male congregations such as the Order of Friars Minor [OFM], as well as the Conventual [OFMConv] and Capuchin Franciscans [OFMCap]), Second Order (cloistered female congregations, such as the Poor Clares), and Third Order (lay associates and other religious congregations that follow the Franciscan charism).
+The postnominals after the liturgical ranking signify celebrations proper to a particular branch or branches of the Franciscan family.